1871fotc/1871fotc.github.io/snippets/abbreviations.md

 *[Birdwood Terrace]: Field Marshal William Riddell Birdwood commanded the Australian Corps for much of the First World War.

-*[Mt Coot-tha]: Mt Coot-tha was the home of the Yugara Aboriginal people who came to the area to collect 'ku-ta' (honey) that was produced by the native stingless bee.
+*[Mt Coot-tha]: Mt Coot‑tha was the home of the Yugara Aboriginal people who came to the area to collect 'ku-ta' (honey) that was produced by the native stingless bee.

 -->